SuperbTUM/real-time-ReID-tracking/README.md

 ## Thoughts After the Milestone

 Simple DCGAN may bring easy samples to make the network more likely to overfit.
 We may pre-cluster (K-Means++) datasets and conduct synthetic image generation on each cluster with stronger GAN network (VAE-GAN).
 We can even make the network partial-aware with separate attention on foreground and background.

-However, [AGW](https://github.com/mangye16/ReID-Survey) method is surprisingly NOT working as good as expected.
-In fact, the major cause is the introduction of GeM.